 35 km

-It is not only Nuremberg itself that is beautiful.
-It is also worth leaving the city for once and exploring the enchanting landscape in which it is embedded.
-Here, water has left its mark everywhere - whether in the form of rocks formed hundreds of millions of years ago from the sand at the bottom of an inland sea or as a spring that has attracted people for centuries.
-Drive through lakes, forests and gorges and also learn about life in a medieval industrial settlement on the banks of the Pegnitz.
+Not only Nuremberg itself is beautiful.
+It is also worth leaving the city and exploring the magical landscape in which it is embedded.
+Here, water has left its mark everywhere - whether in the form of rocks that emerged from the sand at the bottom of an inland sea hundreds of millions of years ago or as a spring that has attracted people for centuries.
+Travel through lakes, forests and gorges and learn about life in a medieval industrial settlement on the banks of the Pegnitz.

-A cycling tour for nature lovers, culture lovers and explorers.
+A cycle tour for nature lovers, culture vultures and explorers

 Start and end station